chrisgrieser/nvim-chainsaw/README.md

 It is recommended to use **nvim 0.9+** and install the **Treesitter parsers** for the respective languages, as this improves variable identification.
-The plugin will fall back to the word under the cursor if those requirements are not met.
+The plugin falls back to the word under the cursor if those requirements are not met.

 ## Built-in language support